Cremuss/blender-data-baker/README.md

 ## BAT - Bone Animation Textures Baker

-**Bone animation texture** (BAT) is a more recent and, quite frankly, somewhat obscure technique compared to **vertex animation texture** (VAT). *VAT* is highly versatile because it simply store vertex offset and normal data, making it *agnostic to the underlying animation technique*.
+**Bone animation texture** (BAT) is a more recent and, quite frankly, somewhat obscure technique compared to **vertex animation texture** (VAT). *VAT* is highly versatile because it simply stores vertex offset and normal data, making it *agnostic to the underlying animation technique*.
 The baked animation can come from a mesh animated and deformed using a skeleton/armature, shape keys/morph targets, modifiers, keyframes, etc. As long as the topology and vertex order remain unchanged during the animation, *VAT* allow for a 1:1, non-destructive baking process.

 **Bone animation texture**, on the other hand, is **specific to baking skeletal animations** and is often *destructive*.
 While *BAT* may seem less appealing than *VAT*, it has significant advantages, such as much lower texture resolutions and consequently, a smaller memory footprint.
 In fact, the texture resolution is no longer determined by *vertex count*, but by **bone count**, making it much more efficient for animating static meshes with lots of vertices.